turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 - If the receiver contract promise fails or returns invalid value, then the full transfer amount must be refunded.
 - If the receiver contract overspent the tokens, and the `receiver_id` balance is lower than the required refund amount, then the remaining balance must be refunded.

-- Both accounts must be registered with the contract for transfer to succeed.
-- Sender must attach exactly 1 yoctoNEAR to address security concerns explained above
-  - attached yoctoNEAR will be credited to the sender account.
-Most FT contracts will likely deposit the NEAR into the account's storage escrow.
-However, the NEAR can be deposited using a different approach as long as the NEAR can be made available to be withdrawn from the contract.
-Even though it's only 1 yoctoNEAR, it's still not **zero** yoctoNEAR.

 Arguments:
 - `receiver_id` - the receiver contract NEAR account ID.
 This contract must implement `ft_on_transfer` function interface